 - Invest that $100,000 until you’re balling on your yacht like a Russian mobster.

-These are the two mindsets of building wealth.
+These are two alternative mindsets of building wealth.
 People who stay poor or middle class see money as something to be spent.
 People who become rich see money as something to be invested.

 You can call it the “spending mindset” versus the “investing mindset.”
 One gets you rich and one keeps you treading water, always fighting to keep your face above the surface.1

 So why am I going over all of this?
-Because it applies to creating habits and achieving goals as well.
+Because it applies to creating habits and achieving goals in life as well.
 In fact, it’s the exact same concept.

 Goals vs Habits

-Let’s take the most cliche and universal New Year’s Resolution of the bunch: “I want to lose 20 lbs and look sexy for summer.”
+Since we’ve all probably set a New Year’s Resolution or two—or a hundred—let’s take the most cliched and universal of the bunch as an example of a goal: “I want to lose 20 lbs and look sexy for summer.”